Types of Manslaughter Charges in Washington

 If you or a loved one are facing a Manslaughter allegation, be sure to reach out to Jared Ausserer and Casey Arbenz – the leaders of the Puget Law Group Murder Homicide defense team.
 With 30 years combined experience working on Manslaughter cases, as both prosecution and defense, Jared and Casey are the team you want in your corner if facing a Manslaughter allegation.
 Jared served for more than two years has the “Homicide Division Chief” in the Pierce County District Attorney’s Office before being promoted to “Chief Criminal Deputy.”
 Casey worked alongside a number of brilliant defense attorneys as both a trial and appellate lawyer for more than 10 years before joining PLG.
 Put simply, you will not find a finer team of professionals to fight your Manslaughter charge.

-Highly satisfied with the experience of hiring Nick at Puget Law Group.
+Highly satisfied with the experience of hiring an attorney at Puget Law Group.
 I had been calling around a few places to hire a attorney for my boyfriend who had been arrested on driving with a suspended license that ended him going to jail, and also old DUIs that were in three different counties, and a lot of attorneys not really wanting to take on the cases due to them being old.

-Nick gave me a phone call that made everything look like a good change was going to happen.
+My attorney gave me a phone call that made everything look like a good change was going to happen.
 He was straightforward and responsive on how everything was going, and on top of keeping me posted and aware of any changes along the way.
 He was determined to have a change in the cases he had took on; he was able to get my boyfriend less jail time and his cases successfully closed.
 Again, I highly recommend hiring them.”